 Once you have secured a date, you will receive an email with instructions for two options to proceed.

-Your reservation is confirmed only upon our receipt of your reservation form and payment in full at least 48 hours before your visit.
+Your reservation is confirmed only upon our receipt of your reservation form and payment in full within 5 days of receiving your hold email.
 We cannot accept payment upon your arrival in Quemado.
 Please note that since we must rely on advance scheduling, once your reservation is confirmed your payment is not refundable.

 In keeping with the artist's wishes, photography of The Lightning Field and the cabin is prohibited.
 The Lightning Field is protected by copyright.

 Please direct all other inquiries regarding The Lightning Field to the following: